atomgalaxy/points_of_order/slides.md

 Some types have a natural strong order.

-# Properties of Order Releations
+# Properties of Order Relations

 ## Finer Order